andrewcumming/crustcool/README.md

+## Overview and setup

 This code follows the thermal evolution of a neutron star crust.
 It is designed to model observations of accreting neutron stars in quiescence and the decline of magnetar outbursts.

 To compile, `make` should compile the cooling code `crustcool`.
-You will need to create the directory `o` for the object files, as well as directories `gon_out` and `out` which are used for output during the runs.
+You will need to create the directory `o` for the object files, and a directory `gon_out` for output during the runs.

+## Setting parameters

 The file `init.dat` sets up the run.
 The parameters are